TheOfficialFloW/gtasa_vita/README.md

 ### v2.1

 - Changed some button actions to on press (e.g. jump).
 - Made minor improvements.
-Thanks to adjutantt.
+Thanks to psykana.
 - Updated to latest vitaGL.

 ### v2.0

 - Fixed original bug where ITB and the gym treadmill could not be used.
-Thanks to adjutantt.
+Thanks to psykana.
 - Added version to bubble.

 ### v1.9